Date of Award:

 I expect its findings to meaningfully extend the scholarship on the discussion and deliberation of social and public issues in social studies teacher education programs.
 I hope to inspire colleagues to further explore this area of research and provide critical suggestions and ideas to better prepare prospective educators.

 Si, Shouqing, "Critical Democratic Education: A Case Study on Controversy Deliberation and Its Effects Among Pre-Service Elementary Teachers" (2023).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8711.